PRiME-project/PRiMEStereoMatch/README.md

 	* C++ parallelism is introduced via the POSIX threads (pthreads) library.
 Disparity level parallelism is supported, enabling up to 64 concurrent threads.
 	* OpenCL parallelism is inherent through the concurrent execution of kernels on an OpenCL-compatible device.
 The optimum level of parallelism will be bounded by the platform & devices.
 * Support for live video disparity estimation using the OpenCV VideoCapture interface as well as static image computation.
-* Embedded support for experimentation with the OpenCV standard Semi-Global Block Matching (SGBM) algorithm.
+* Additional integration of the OpenCV Semi-Global Block Matching (SGBM) algorithm.

 ## Installation